camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/aws-sqs.md

 ---
 id: aws-sqs
-title: AWS Simple Queue Service Connector
+title: Amazon Simple Queue Service Connector
-description: Send messages to AWS Simple Queue Service from your BPMN process.
+description: Send messages to Amazon Simple Queue Service from your BPMN process.
 ---

-The AWS SQS Connector allows you to connect your BPMN service with the Amazon Web Service's [Simple Queue Service](https://aws.amazon.com/sqs/).
+The Amazon SQS Connector allows you to connect your BPMN service with Amazon Web Service's [Simple Queue Service](https://aws.amazon.com/sqs/).

 ## Prerequisites

-To use an **AWS SQS Connector**, you need to have an SQS Queue and IAM key and secret pair with `sqs:SendMessage` policy relative to your SQS.
+To use the **Amazon SQS Connector**, you need to have an SQS Queue and IAM key and secret pair with the `sqs:SendMessage` policy relative to your SQS.
 It is highly recommended not to expose your AWS IAM credentials as plain text but rather use Camunda Secrets.
 See an [appendix entry](#how-to-store-aws-iam-secrets-for-my-sqs-connector) to find out more.
 See the [SQS Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-basic-examples-of-iam-policies.html) to learn more.

-## Create an AWS SQS Connector task
+## Create an Amazon SQS Connector task

-To use an **AWS SQS Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **Amazon SQS Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide on using Connectors](../use-connectors.md) to learn more.

-## Make your AWS SQS Connector for sending messages executable
+## Make your Amazon SQS Connector for sending messages executable

 ![AWS SQS Filled](../img/connectors-aws-sqs-filled.png)